ywamsendai/ywamsendai-wiki/docs/ywam/visa.md

 * Letter of Release

-Please send all documents to the following address:

-Gary Seddon
-Grandor Hirose 603,
-5-3-10 Ayashichuo,
-Aoba-ku, Sendai-shi,
-Miyagi-ken, 989-3128
-JAPAN

-Please also scan and send all documents to people@ywamsendai.org
+Please send all printed documents to the given mailing address, and email scanned copies to people@ywamsendai.org

 **Notes:**